elo33011/netascode_campus_design/design.md

 This is a sample network design to demonstrate how an automation native network design should look like.
 Automation native is a design approach which incorporates the elements required by network automation into design process.
 These elements are: Determinsitic Topology, Abstraction, Machine-Friendly interfaces & structured data, Unique source of truth, Declarative state and Streaming Telemetry.

 Key takeaways:
-- Data model first, Every content is derived from data models written in yaml
+- Data model first, every content is derived from data models written in yaml
 - Data model is mainly schema, parameters are not kept within the models but coming from another store (i.e. Netbox)
 - Generted conttents includes diagram, racking and stacking plan, cable patching matrix, device baseline configurations and design specific configurations, automated test plan
 - Diagram -> Render from data model to svg format (xml)